-We are one of the first cable car and lift companies in Switzerland to have installed a sophisticated building services control system in our mountain restaurants, stations and operation buildings.
-This ensures optimal operations in terms of energy use.
-We introduced the system in 2009, and it has been constantly expanded and optimised since.
+We were one of the first mountain railways in Switzerland to introduce a sophisticated building management system in our mountain restaurants, railway stations, operating and administrative buildings.
+This was done in order to ensure optimal operation in terms of energy.
+We introduced the system in 2009, and since then it has been continuously expanded and optimised.

-The data from the linked buildings are recorded, assessed and analysed continuously, and measures for more sustainable energy consumption are planned.
-The analysis of the recorded data allows us to efficiently implement energy management by constantly optimising the settings.
-Here are a few examples.
+The data from the connected buildings is recorded, continuously evaluated, analysed and measures for more sustainable energy consumption are planned.
+The analysis of the recorded data allows us to efficiently implement the energy management by continuously optimising the settings.
+Below you will find some examples.

-A functioning and individual control system offers the potential to reduce the energy consumption of the buildings integrated into the system by 10 to 20 percent.
-This is only possible if the results are regularly analysed and the settings optimised.
-The success of the system, i.e. the energy savings potential lies in actively adapting it to the prevailing and individual circumstances.
-This is the objective we are working towards.
+A functioning and individual control system offers the potential to reduce the energy consumption of the buildings included in the system by 10 to 20 percent.
+This can only be achieved if the data is regularly evaluated and the settings are optimised.
+The success of the system, the possible energy saving potential, lies in the active adaptation to the prevailing, individual conditions.
+That is our goal, that is what we are working on.
 Every day.

-- Our system takes action the evening before: if there is an 80% chance of good weather the next day, the heating output in the Scharmoin mountain restaurant is automatically reduced.
+- Our system already acts the evening before: If good weather is forecast for the next day with 80% certainty, the heating output in the Scharmoin mountain restaurant, for example, is automatically reduced.

-A sophisticated system to regulate the lighting was installed at the Scharmoin mountain restaurant.
-This system works with the factors «presence», «light intensity» and «time».
-The intensity of the light in the rooms is determined by the position of the sun.
-Basic values for brightness are defined for the control system.
-When the lights are switched on, the system regulates their brightness according to the defined values.
-The lights automatically switch off at specific hours – but only after the staff have left.
+An intelligent lighting control system was installed in the Scharmoin mountain restaurant and in the corridors of the Canols administration building.
+This operates on the basis of the parameters "presence", "light intensity" and "time".
+The light intensity of the rooms is determined by the current position of the sun.
+Basic values for brightness are defined in the control system.
+When the lamps are switched on, the system regulates the light intensity according to the defined values.
+The light switches off automatically at fixed times - but only when staff are absent.

-The pellet heating system in the Scharmoin mountain restaurant has been equipped with a modern control system setting new standards for energy measurement, heat distribution and individual room control.
+The pellet heating system in the Scharmoin mountain restaurant was equipped with a control system for optimal energy measurement, heat distribution and individual room control.